-URLs: By default, you will see 3 URLs and their corresponding threats.
+URLs: By default, you see 3 URLs and their corresponding threats.
 You can always select View all URLs to expand and see all URLs and export them.

-Attachments: By default, you will see 3 attachments.
+Attachments: By default, you see 3 attachments.
 You can always select View all attachments to expand and see all attachments.

-In addition to the above sections, you will also see sections specific to few experiences that are integrated with the summary panel:
+In addition to the above sections, you also see sections specific to few experiences that are integrated with the summary panel:

 Submission details: Contains information about the specific submissions such as:

 - Submission ID